By Doreen Clark

 We should see immediate results.

 Reality: Good things come to those who wait.
 PR is about research, preparation, and relationship building.
 It is not that quick wins can’t happen, but news begets news.
-The more you work with the same reporter (because your PR team was allowed the time to build the relationship), the more the reporter starts to treat your PR team as a resource.
+The more you work with the same reporter (because your public relations team was allowed the time to build the relationship), the more the reporter starts to treat your public relations team as a resource.
 The more newsworthy facts or trends that your PR team can deliver to their contacts, the easier the outreach will become.
 If you expect the phone to be ringing off the hook in the first 30 days, when the planning and research are still underway, your train may be ready to derail.

 False Belief #2